hrwilly/ma415-final-project/content/about.md

 Maysen is a senior from California majoring in Statistics and minoring in Computer Science.

-## Luis Iberico

-Luis is a Ph.D. student in Stats and is the Teaching Fellow for the course.

-## Dan Sussman
+## Hannah Willy

-Dan is a professor in the Math/Stat department and is the instructor for the course.
+Hannah is a senior from Massachusetts majoring in astronomy and physics with a minor in mathematics.

 <!-- Please leave in the information below -->